-- When do you need to sign the contract and pay a deposit? - Do you need to pay a holding fee to take the property off the market?
-This is nonrefundable! - Have they provided a move-in date, and when the tenancy will start?
+When do you need to sign the contract and

+pay a deposit?

+Do you need to pay a holding fee to take the property off the market?
+Is this non-refundable?

+Have they provided a move-in date, and when the tenancy will start?

+Is the accommodation ready for you to move in?

+It may be that the landlord/agent has agreed to carry out renovations or repair work as part of the agreement.
+Will this affect your tenancy?

+Make sure this is in writing and to ask for written confirmation of any consequences if the work is not completed (such as refund or reduction of rent, or cancellation of tenancy).